-Tired of selling other companies’ products?
-It’s time to start a cosmetic line yourself!
+It’s time to start a cosmetic line for yourself!

-The process can be overwhelming as there is little available information on the steps to take to transform your idea into a physical product.
+The fact is, the process can be overwhelming.
+After all, there is little information available regarding the steps needed to transform your idea into a physical project, and figuring it out can be tough.
 While information about chemistry is abundant, not everyone has the background or the time to study it.

-If you already own a cosmetic business and are currently re-selling products, this may be the opportunity to dramatically increase your profit by starting selling your own products.
-Even if you don’t have any knowledge in formulating!
+Luckily, these challenges don’t make starting a cosmetic line impossible.
+If you already own a cosmetic business and are currently re-selling products, now is the time to increase your profit by selling your own products.
+What’s more, you can get busy starting a cosmetic line even if you don’t have any knowledge of formulating!

 Let me explain.

-The market is ever changing, besides big producers, there are many high-quality cosmetics produced by small to mid-sized warehouses or even home-based manufacturers.
+The cosmetic market is ever-changing.
+In addition to big producers, there are many high-quality cosmetics produced by small and mid-sized warehouses or home-based manufacturers.

-If you want to know the exact steps AND the fastest way to start a cosmetic line or single products, then keep on reading.
+Luckily, this guide will teach you the exact steps AND the fastest way to start a cosmetic line or single products.

-Would you add a specific ingredient to it?
+- Would you add an ingredient to the product?

 Ideas are worthless if they do not generate sales.

-- Research about your target audience and the latest cosmetic trends.
-This may sound like something complicated but thanks to the Internet it is not.
-The web offers you diverse tools for your research.
-Among the others, Google Trends and Reddit.com are the greatest.
+Here’s how: Research your target audience and the latest cosmetic trends.
+This may sound like something complicated but thanks to the Internet it’s very simple.
+The web offers diverse tools for your research and makes it easy to figure out exactly who you’re targeting and why.

-- Is it really a cosmetic under the FDA regulations?
+You’ll also need to figure out whether your cosmetic is really a cosmetic according to FDA regulations.
 For example, any product that claims protection from the UV rays is listed both as a cosmetic and drug.
-A vaginal lubricant is another prime example; it is a medical device and not a cosmetic.
+A vaginal lubricant is another prime example: it is a medical device and not a cosmetic.
 If you are uncertain about the classification of your product, simply ask an expert or visit the dedicated section of the FDA website

 Case Study: start a cosmetic line

-Hire a chemist to create a formula for you.
-With a professional working for you, your first product can be potentially anything and you’ll get the most accurate and high-end formulas.
+With a professional working for you, you can rest assured that you’ll get the most accurate and high-end formulas.

-You’re now in this situation; the chemist you’ve worked with provided you a custom formula and some samples.
-You need to choose among these samples.
-In the meantime, you need to coordinate your team about packaging, designs, online store etc. You probably feel overwhelmed and start having doubts about the whole project.
+You’re making your way through the process.
+The chemist you’ve worked with has provided a custom formula and some samples.
+You need to choose from these samples.
+In the meantime, you need to coordinate your team about packaging, designs, how to present the samples in your online store, etc. You probably feel overwhelmed and may even be having doubts about the whole project.
+Take a deep breath.